 Then select either the Week, Month or Year plan depending on how long you wish to keep backups and click the Save button to apply the changes.

 You are now all set to start adding websites.
-However, some of the enabled settings could still use looking after for the best effect.
+However, some of the enabled settings could still use looked after for the best effect.
 For example, you should enable two-factor authentication using the installed Google Authenticator extension.

 Looking for inspiration on how to make the most of your Plesk server?
 You can find interesting stories and insights by joining the Plesk community.